SandunPushpika/CQR-Example/README.md

 It serves as a learning and reference guide for:

-- Developers new to CQRS and MediatR.
+- Developers new to CQRS and CQR Library.
 - Practitioners who want to explore Clean Architecture in .NET.
-- Teams looking for a scaffold to kickstart enterprise-ready applications.

-## 📌 Future Improvements

-- Add Authentication & Authorization (JWT).
-- Introduce Event Sourcing.
-- Add caching layer (Redis).
-- Deploy with Docker & Kubernetes.